 Step 3: at arranged time the call is made to the_healingroom on Skype or to WhatsApp number 087 8576418 and then counselling online begins.
 Session will be 50 mins.

-Step 4: payment is made online here on PayPal or by Stripe:
+Step 4: payment is made online by card:

 Find the Skype account: the_healingroom